-Each participant is assigned a target level percentage bonus, which ranges from 5% to 100% of salary, depending on the level of the participant.
-There are three performance result multiplier levels of the target level percentage bonus set under the incentive plan for each of the two performance metrics - minimum (50%), target (100%) and maximum (200%) (the "performance result multiplier").
+Each participant is assigned a target level percentage bonus (target incentive opportunity), which ranges from 5% to 100% of salary, depending on the level of the participant.
+There are three performance metric result levels of the target level percentage bonus set under the incentive plan for each of the two performance metrics - minimum (50%), target (100%) and maximum (200%) (the "performance metric result").
 Entry level is the "minimum" level of EBITDA and Working Capital for which the Company provides an annual incentive payout.

 If the Company's EBITDA is less than the entry level threshold, then there is no payout in that fiscal year for the EBITDA portion of the annual incentive.
 If the Company's Working Capital is less than the entry level threshold, then there is no payout in that fiscal year for the Working Capital portion of the annual incentive.
 If the Company achieves the entry level threshold for a performance metric, the "minimum" level payout of 50% of the target level percentage bonus is earned.
 For the EBITDA portion of the annual incentive plan, the target multiplier level (100% of the participant's applicable percentage of base salary) is earned when the target EBITDA level is reached by the Company.
 For the Working Capital portion of the annual incentive plan, the target multiplier level (100% of the participant's applicable percentage of base salary) is earned when the target Working Capital level is reached by the Company.
 For the EBITDA portion of the annual incentive plan, for the "maximum" level multiplier of 200% of the target level percentage bonus to occur, the Company's EBITDA must equal or exceed the maximum EBITDA goal that was set for the incentive plan.
-For the Working Capital portion of the annual incentive plan, for the "maximum" level multiplier of 200% of the target level percentage bonus to occur, the Company's Working Capital portion of the annual incentive plan, for the "maximum BITDA goal that was set for the incentive plan.
-Results falling between the stated thresholds of minimum, target and
+For the Working Capital portion of the annual incentive plan, for the "maximum" level multiplier of 200% of the target level percentage bonus to occur, the Company's Working Capital must equal or exceed the maximum Working Capital goal that was set for the incentive plan.
+Results falling between the stated thresholds of minimum, target and maximum will result in an interpolated, or sliding scale payout.

-For 2015, the chief executive officer's participation level was 100%, the chief financial officer's participation level was 80%, and the other executive officers' participation levels were between 75-80%.
+For 2018, the chief executive officer's participation level was 100%, the chief financial officer's participation level was 80%, and the other executive officers' participation levels were between 75-80%.
 These participation level percentages are based on each executive's level of responsibility for the Company's financial performance.
-Mr. Miller, the Company's Executive Chairman, has voluntarily waived his right to participate in the Company's annual incentive plan.